2.11 Impairments of Goodwill and Other Long-Lived Assets

 We have read your [prior] response . . . and your disclosure that you operate under one reporting unit because all your business components have similar economic characteristics and are managed on an aggregated basis.
 Please more fully explain to us what your business components are and how you determined they all have similar economic characteristics.
 In this regard, please specifically address the fact that the fair values related to various contingent earn-out liabilities appear to change in disparate directions and the fact that, based on your disclosures of pro forma and historical revenue amounts . . . , the results of acquisitions appear to be dissimilar, for example, it appears to us that revenues related to [Component A] declined by approximately 50% in the current interim period relative to the comparative interim period.

-The SEC staff has commented on identification of reporting units for goodwill
+The SEC staff has commented on identification of reporting units for the

-the guidance on reporting units in ASC 350-20 and the guidance on operating
+interaction between the guidance on reporting units in ASC 350-20 and the guidance on

-segments in ASC 280, the staff may also ask questions to better understand
+operating segments in ASC 280, the staff may also ask questions to better understand (1)

-(1) how the reporting units were identified; (2) how many reporting units
+how the reporting units were identified; (2) how many reporting units were identified;

-were identified; (3) how the reporting units align with the registrant’s
+(3) how the reporting units align with the registrant’s segment reporting; (4) whether

 2.11.1.3 Goodwill Impairment